 Metal braces are still being used, but today, it is not the only option we have.
 Advances in dentistry through the past decade have made more aesthetic and comfortable options available to us.
 We now have ceramic braces, which are white and less obvious on the teeth, as well as totally metal-free options such as Invisalign, which lets you straighten your teeth without affecting your appearance.

-Braces come in two main types, metal braces, and ceramic braces.
-Both are fixed permanently on the teeth until the end of the treatment, and cannot be removed by yourself.
+Fixed on teeth and more difficult to clean: Braces come in two main types, metal braces, and ceramic braces.
+Both are fixed permanently on the teeth until the end of the treatment and cannot be removed by yourself.
 This means that you need to be careful when eating, as hard or sticky foods will cause parts of the braces to dislodge or break.
-Being fixed on the teeth, the braces also will trap more food and bacteria, which means brushing with a special orthodontic toothbrush, as well as a smaller interdental brush, are necessary to remove all the food debris.
+Being fixed on the teeth, the braces also will trap more food and bacteria, which means brushing with a special orthodontic toothbrush, as well as a smaller interdental brush, is necessary to remove all the food debris.
 If cleaning is not done properly, it is more likely for the teeth to decay, have cavities, and swollen bleeding gums.

-If you grind your teeth during sleep (bruxism), it will have more forces on the teeth, causing them to wear out and get shorter.
+Brackets might dislodge: If you grind your teeth during sleep (bruxism), it will have more force on the teeth, causing them to wear out and get shorter.
 This also affects your braces as you will be exerting more pressure on the braces, causing them to dislodge.

-If any part of your braces or wire breaks or dislodges, you will need to return to your dentist to repair it, and which may mean an additional unscheduled appointment, taking more time.
+Can be repaired if broken: If any part of your braces or wire breaks or dislodges, you will need to return to your dentist to repair it, which may mean an additional unscheduled appointment, taking more time.

-Braces are visible on the teeth, which may look out of place in a professional setting.
+Less aesthetic: Braces are visible on the upper teeth only, which may look out of place in a professional setting.
 They are usually associated with children or teenagers.

 Invisalign is popular with adults who find they prefer the close to invisible Invisalign, as you may not want people to know that you are straightening your teeth.

-Aesthetics: Invisalign, like its name indicates, is almost invisible and suitable for adults who want to realign their teeth discreetly for a natural smile, while metal braces are silver or ceramic coloured (top-up for this option).
-Although it may cost more, the main reason is it is aesthetically pleasing as they are virtually invisible
+Aesthetics: Invisalign, like its name indicates, is almost invisible and suitable for adults who want to realign their teeth discreetly for a natural smile, while metal braces are silver or ceramic coloured.
+Although it may cost more, the main reason is that it is aesthetically pleasing as they are virtually invisible.

 Less painful and more hygienic: Invisalign aligners can be removed for eating and cleaning (brushing and flossing).
 On the other hand, metal braces are fixed brackets and wires and are less hygienic than Invisalign as food can get stuck in the metal braces.

-Saves your time and fewer doctor visits: Invisalign aligners require less maintenance and adjustment than metal braces which require more frequent visits to the dentist.
+Saves your time and fewer doctor visits: Invisalign aligners require less maintenance2 and adjustment than metal braces which require more frequent visits to the dentist.

-More Efficient Movement: Invisalign guides the patient through a clear step by the step treatment plan, allowing them to be clear about which stage your teeth are moving towards to shaping your desired smile.
+More efficient movement: Invisalign guides the patient through a clear step-by-step treatment plan, allowing them to be clear about which stage your teeth are moving towards to shape your desired smile.

 Cost is also higher for Invisalign, as it is a highly customised treatment for each individual patient.
 We need to send a detailed 3D model of your teeth to Invisalign in order to create a CAD design of your teeth, which is then programmed to move exactly as we want it, with control of dental movement, extent, direction, and velocity.
 The material of the Invisalign aligners are patented, and only able to be manufactured at the Invisalign plant.